Selling Commercial Real Estate with a Business in California

 The Sale of Commercial Property with a Business in California

-The sale of a business in California, especially with commercial real estate, is rarely easy.
+The sale of a business in California, particularly one involving commercial real estate, is rarely straightforward.
 The reasons include:

-• Typically, the sale is kept confidential, so vendors and employees don’t know the business is for sale.
+• Typically, the sale is kept confidential, so vendors and employees are unaware that the business is for sale.
 This approach to confidentiality protects the business owner from any damaging consequences, especially to the business’s value.

 • In California, many businesses in different industries require a special license or permit, which the Buyer must obtain before taking over the business.
 This can slow down the process of finding a qualified and motivated Buyer.

-• The sale of a business in California typically requires the Buyer to get financing, and it’s usually an SBA loan with all its complexities.
+• The sale of a business in California typically requires the Buyer to obtain financing, and it’s usually an SBA loan, which comes with its complexities.

 • The sale typically uses a California escrow service licensed by the State.
 The escrow company must navigate a checklist to ensure everything is done correctly.